freddez/cfg/README.rst

 Internals
 ---------

-For safety and fast processing, we use two system call for file content and attribute
-comparison:

-- src and target directories files contents are compared using git hashes:
+For safety and fast processing, src and target directories files contents are compared using git hashes:
   - pre-computed src git sha1 hashes for src
   - ``git hash-object --stdin-paths`` for src, in one system call.
-- src and target directories file and folder attributes are compared with ``rsync``